Costa Rica Global Business Entities Guide Costa Rica Limited Liability Company - Sociedad de Responsabilidad Limitada (SRL)

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?

-Yes, in the social pact the following must be indicated: name of the persons constituting the entity, object and purpose, capital stock, domicile, specifications regarding legal representation, as well as regarding the General Assembly, etc
+Yes, in the Social Pact the following must be indicated: Name of the persons constituting the entity, object and purpose, capital stock, domicile, specifications regarding legal representation, as well as regarding the General Assembly etc.

 Minimum number of incorporators / shareholders and residency requirements